-Although I don’t usually approve watches powered by “manufacture” calibers made by smaller brands (they are sometimes difficult to service and repair if you don’t happen to live in a big city), this one actually seems to be worth the risk of getting one.
+Although I don’t usually approve watches powered by “manufacture” calibers made by smaller brands (they are sometimes difficult to service and repair if you don’t happen to live in a big city), this one is worth the risk of getting one.

 Photos: Frederique Constant

 Value for money: 4/5

 Frederique Constant Slimline Moonphase Manufacture Ladies (FC-703VD3SD4) specification

 Price: €995 — €1295 / $1216 — $1573